 Local publications love covering outside-the-box client appreciation stories – yours could be next!

 4) Co-host a workshop or speaking engagement

 Partner with local businesses or nonprofits in your area to host a speaking engagement, learning workshop, or holiday event.
 To start off, partner with other businesses in your area who complement your expertise.
-For example, your brokerage could partner with the local bank to host a first time home buyer’s workshop.
-Or, your brokerage could partner with the local hardware store to offer homeowners unique tips on how to winterize their property.
+For example, your company could partner with the local bank to host a first time home buyer’s workshop.
+Or, your company could partner with the local hardware store to offer homeowners unique tips on how to winterize their property.

 Then, invite relevant media contacts to attend the event.
 For example, invite the reporter who writes about home finance to attend your first time homebuyer’s workshop.